MaZderMind/osm-history-renderer/TUTORIAL.md

     osm-history-renderer/renderer/render-animation.py -h

-to learn about your possibilities.
+to see the help information explaining various parameters and possibilities.

 ## example rendering